PipeVerri/Scanz_old/README.md

 > # __Bug fixes and features:__

 ## _known bugs:_
-- the percentage displayer needs to be waited ranuntil it refreshes to finish the program
+- ~~the percentage displayer needs to be waited until it refreshes to finish the program~~ make the percentage displayer work

 ## _possible features:_

 - make the program more portable, for example, just download the python script and run it

 - make it possible for the program to run without needing root, making it posible to be ran on un-rooted targets

+- faster scan times, specially on multiple subnetts

 - create a good documentation for the script and cofigure push requests so people can create a better code